-I also recently authored the AEP award-winning Independent Reading Assessment: Fiction (Scholastic, 2012) and the REVERE award-winning Independent Reading Assessment: Nonfiction (Scholastic, 2013) These are the first and only assessments of whole-book comprehension for chapter book readers (F&P levels J-W).
+I am the creator of the AEP award-winning Independent Reading Assessment: Fiction (Scholastic, 2012) and the REVERE award-winning Independent Reading Assessment: Nonfiction (Scholastic, 2013) These are the first and only assessments of whole-book comprehension for chapter book readers (F&P levels J-W).
 Now undergoing a major revision, they will be re-published under the title Complete Comprehension: Fiction and Complete Comprehension: Nonfiction sometime in 2018.
 A companion professional book, Understanding Texts and Readers is also due out in 2018.
 This book will explore text characteristics of leveled fiction and nonfiction texts from J-W, expectations for reader response to check for understanding, and advice about assessment and teaching strategies using this knowledge.

-I’m also really proud of my contribution to Heinemann’s groundbreaking online Digital Campus.
+I’m also really proud of my contributions to Heinemann’s On-Demand Course line-up.
 My self-paced courses are based on my best-selling professional books.
 My newest online course Strategies in Action: Reading and Writing Methods and Content is offered as a full-length course, and also as eight stand-alone single-session courses.
 My other on-demand course is titled the same as my second book, Teaching Reading in Small Groups.
-It includes dozens of videos of me working with students individually and in small groups, and lots of opportunities to reflect and interact with other members of the online community.
+Both include dozens of videos of me working with students in a variety of lesson formats, and offer lots of opportunities to reflect and interact with other members of the online community.

-I live in a NJ suburb just outside of New York City with my partner Jen, and our two daughters Lola (a second grader) and Vivian (a preschooler).
+I live in a NJ suburb just outside of New York City with my partner Jen, and our two daughters Lola (a third grader) and Vivian (a preschooler).

 If you’re interested in learning when I’ll be speaking in your area, please click on the speaking calendar link.
 If you’d like to invite me to work with your school or district, please email me through the contact link.